Nafees10/qscript/spec/syntax.md

 	# some code in a loop
 }
 ```
-As long as `CONDITION` is 1 (int), `# some code in a loop` is executed.
+As long as `CONDITION` is `true`, `# some code in a loop` is executed.
 And just like if statements, while loops can also be nested

 ## Do While:
 Do while loops are writen like: